Wardrobe of Mary, Queen of Scots: Sheffield, French clothes, and a will

 In January 1576, the French ambassador Michel de Castelnau asked Elizabeth I to allow four trunks of French-made clothes to be delivered to Mary at Sheffield Manor by her tailor's servants.
 Mary made a will when she was at Sheffield Manor in February 1577.
 She wanted the executors who would arrange for her funeral to have her large bed of "cramoysi brun" embroidered velvet, her tapestries of the Story of Aeneas and the Story of Meleager, a table nef, and a suite of wall hangings of cloth of gold and violet velvet.
 She bequeathed an old bed of violet velvet to a French servant Baltassar Hully.
 Ten years later, the "cramoysi brun" bed was described as "old purple velvet, embroidered with cloth of silver and flowers, with curtains of purple damask, and a covering of serge furred with fox".

-While at Sheffield in 1581, Marie Castelnau, the wife of the French ambassador in London, Michel de Castelnau, sent her a gown and a "soutane".
-Her tailor Jacques de Senlis had died and she wanted to employ Jehan de Compiegne, a tailor who had worked for her in Scotland.
-She asked James Beaton, Archbishop of Glasgow, to buy dress materials in Rouen for her, and forward them to the French ambassador Michel de Castelnau.
+While at Sheffield in 1581, Marie Castelnau, the wife of the French ambassador in London, Michel de Castelnau, sent her fabrics for a gown and a "soutane".
+Her tailor Jehan de Compiegne had died and she wanted to employ Jacques de Senlis (or "de Seulis"), a tailor who had worked for her in Scotland.
+She asked James Beaton, Archbishop of Glasgow, to buy dress materials in Rouen for her, and forward them to the French ambassador Castelnau.
 Mary was able to buy silk fabrics for her clothes in France, using 1039 crowns from her French income.
+A minor earthquake shook Mary's lodging at Sheffield in February 1575 while Mary's gentlewomen were working sitting on boxes and stools.

+Invisible ink

+After Castelnau was recalled from London, Mary wrote from Chartley to the new ambassador Guillaume de l'Aubespine de Châteauneuf about maintaining a secret correspondence.
+She suggested writing sometimes on supplies of white taffeta, or a fine linen called "linomple".
+The ambassador was to refer to the cloth in his letters, mentioning the length was a number of yards or ells plus one half.
+This would tell her that the ambassador had written on the cloth with invisible ink made with alum.
+A letter sent to Mary's secretary Claude Nau by his brother-in-law, Jean Champhuon, sieur du Ruisseau, was intercepted.
+It included the suspicious phrase "a hundred and a half-hundred of feathers", thought to indicate a secret message.